lukevanin/CitySearch/README.md

      * Show the coordinates as subtitle.
      * When tapped, show the location of that city on a map.

-## Additional requirements/restrictions:

 * The original list of cities is provided as a plain text JSON format array.
 The list is preprocessed into a data representation that can be loaded more efficiently.
 * Provides unit tests, that your search algorithm is displaying the correct results giving different inputs, including invalid inputs.

-## Clarifications

 We define a prefix string as: a substring that matches the initial characters of the target string.
 For instance, assume the following entries:

 * Alabama, US
 * Albuquerque, US